 5. Paine, S.C.M.
 The Japanese Empire: Grand Strategy from the Meiji Restoration to the Pacific War.
 New York: Cambridge University Press, 2017.
 Chapter 6.
+(Physical or E-Reserve)

 [Paine addresses both the proximate and underlying causes of the conflict, explains the importance of peripheral operations, and engages with the complexities of war termination.]